onury/notation/README.md

 > © 2017, Onur Yıldırım ([@onury](https://github.com/onury)).
 MIT License.

-Utility for modifying / processing the contents of Javascript objects by parsing object notation strings or globs.
+Utility for modifying / processing the contents of Javascript objects via object notation strings or globs.

 Note that this library will only deal with enumerable properties of the source object; so it should be used to manipulate data objects.
 It will not deal with preserving the prototype-chain of the given object.